jekyll-toolbox/theme-bootstrap/README.md

 # Theme: Bootstrap
 A Jekyll Template based on Bootstrap 4

-Components based on the folowing Bootstrap Templates
+Components based on the following Bootstrap Templates

 - startbootstrap
 - startbootstrap-1-col-portfolio